plone/plone.restapi/docs/source/serialization.rst

 Next Item
 ^^^^^^^^^

-The next item is the sibling that comes after in the current folder.
+The "next_item" attribute points to the sibling that is located after the current element in the parent container (Plone uses the getObjectPositionInParent attribute to sort content objects within a folderish container).

 .. code-block:: json